tuliofalmeida/bacteria/docs/source/data.rst

 .. _data:

-This section presents the dataframe structure of 2D and 3D data
+This section presents the dataframe columns of 2D and 3D data.

 .. note::
-   stat0 = 0 means no birth was observed, stat0 = 1 means no death/division was observed,
-   stat0 = 2 means both birth and death were observed.
+   Most of the columns are direct from SuperSegger and some are added during concatenation (bacteria.concatenate_clist()).

 2D data
 --------